A Data Protection Impact Assessment (DPIA), also known as a Privacy Impact

 still be good practice to carry out a DPIA.
 By identifying risks early and building solutions into a new project, you

-are far less likely to inadvertently stumble and fall foul of the GDPR.
+are far less likely to inadvertently stumble and fall foul of the UK's data protection legislation.
 Not

 only can the fines be significant, but perhaps more importantly, a mistake